NaguiPinetta/i18n-platform-template/README.md

 ## i18n Pipeline Quickstart

-The template includes a complete translation management workflow:
+The template includes a complete translation management workflow with automatic key collection, CSV export/import, and runtime language switching.

 ### Runtime language switching

 - Select the active language from the header language selector (per workspace)
+- Language changes are **immediate** - no page reload required
 - The app loads translations from Supabase at runtime and falls back to English if translations are missing
+- RTL languages (Arabic, Hebrew, etc.) automatically adjust layout direction

 ### Auto-collect microcopy keys (recommended)